-If the Loved Girlchild is your dominant spiritual archetype, you aspire to beauty, finesse and sensitivity.
+If the Loved Girlchild is your superconscious archetype, you aspire to beauty, finesse and sensitivity.
 You want to know the hidden side of life, and you expect that your efforts will reveal great mysteries to you.
 You may also pursue the overwhelming, ecstatic, transforming love that happens when you come into direct contact with Spirit and then strive to convert others.

-You can be vulnerable to charlatans if you do not learn to distinguish between charismatic emotionalism and the actual presence of the divine spirit in your life.
+You can be vulnerable to charlatans if you do not learn to

+distinguish between charismatic emotionalism and the actual presence of the divine spirit in your life.
 Differentiating between the two is all the more difficult if you associate Unloved Girlchild with your superconscious archetype, because your understanding of spiritual sacrifice becomes warped.
 You believe that by punishing yourself, you can become a spiritual martyr.
 You end up suffering only for the sake of suffering and you do not accomplish anything constructive.

-Knowing which of the inner family archetypes is your spiritual archetype helps you better understand what you aspire to.
-It helps you to recognize those qualities you are especially drawn to in other people.
-It also helps you to become more aware of your spiritual connection.
-The more you can tune into the archetype that rules your superconscious mind, the more you can invoke the power of Spirit to work positive change in your life and call down the superconscious blueprint that offers a loving solution for every circumstance.
+Knowing which of the inner family archetypes is our superconscious archetype helps us better understand what we aspire to.
+It helps us to recognize those qualities we are especially drawn to in other people.
+It also helps us to become more aware of our spiritual connection.
+The more we become aware of the archetype that rules our superconscious mind, the more we can invoke the power of Spirit to work positive change in our life, by calling down the superconscious blueprint that offers a loving solution for every circumstance.

 We connect with our superconscious archetype through the heart.
-The more you will practice listening to the still, small voice of your conscience that speaks through your heart, the more you will access the wisdom of your superconscious mind and your spiritual archetype.
-Listening to that prompting will help you become authentic and relate to people in the best possible way.
+The more we will practice listening to the still, small voice of our conscience that speaks through our heart, the more we will access the wisdom of our superconscious mind and our spiritual archetype.
+Listening to that prompting will help us become more authentic and more connected to our higher self so we relate to others in the best possible way.